Beautiful, Rare and Unusual Horse Breeds

 Horses come in a variety of breeds, sizes, colours and personalities.
 Some breeds, like the Shire horse, are renowned for being hard workers and gentle giants.
 Others, like the Akhal Teke (AKA "golden horse"), are famous for their dazzling colours.
 Still more are known for their indisputably weird (albeit sweet) appearances—Bashkir Curlys fall into this last category.
 So what makes some horse breeds stick out from the crowd as rare or unusual?

-'Unusual' is a term can describe a breed so rare that it is on the verge of extinction, but it can also be used to denote a particularly strange-looking physical appearance or striking feature of a breed.
+'Unusual' is a term that can describe a breed so rare that it is on the verge of extinction, but it can also be used to denote a particularly strange-looking physical appearance or striking feature of a breed.
 When making this list, I took rarity and physical appearance into account, but I also considered other factors such as gait, size and colouration.

 Beautiful, Rare and Unusual Horse Breeds